amrita-12/Car-Recommendation-system/README.md

 https://car-verse-app.herokuapp.com

-# To run the app in ypur local desktop
+# To run the app in your local desktop
 1.Clone the repository and save it.

 2.Open the terminal where you have saved these files.